- Home

 Grade 6-8

-View on concept mapCalculating the value of an expression by substituting specific values for variables.
+View on concept mapThe process of calculating the numerical value of a mathematical expression by substituting specific numbers for each variable and then performing the indicated operations following the order of operations (PEMDAS/BODMAS).
 Evaluation bridges symbolic algebra and numerical answers, making abstract formulas concrete and verifiable.

 Definition